 Start your day in Kennewick at Just Juice for coffee, cold-pressed juice, smoothies, or an acai bowl before heading out to explore.

-Explore Sandollar Farms
+Visit Sandollar Farms

 Lunch at Porter’s Barbecue

 After visiting the farm, head to Porter’s Barbecue for lunch.
-Porter’s serves authentic barbecue slow smoked for 14 hours and cut to order along with homemade sides.
+Porter’s serves authentic barbecue slow-smoked for 14 hours and cut to order along with homemade sides.
 Due to the nature of the cooking process, menu items regularly sell out.
 Check their website for real-time updates on availability.

-Shopping at Historic Downtown Kennewick
+Shop in Historic Downtown Kennewick

-Continue the afternoon in historic downtown Kennewick where you’ll find antique stores, hobby shops, art galleries, and more.
+Continue the afternoon in historic downtown Kennewick, where you’ll find antique stores, hobby shops, art galleries, and more.
 Visit the Public Market with over 60 local vendors, browse through Bristle Art Gallery, and stop in for a snack at Layered Cake Artistry

 Finish off the evening at PROOF Gastropub for craft beer and cocktails along with familiar but elevated food.
 Try burger of the month, pork belly tacos, or a honey serrano chicken sandwich.

-Day 2: Discover Richland
+Day 2: Richland

-After your hike, get breakfast at Endive Eatery.
+Fuel up for day two with breakfast at Endive Eatery.
 Their seasonal menu features internationally inspired dishes including vegan, gluten-free, and dairy-free options.
 Previous breakfast menus have featured a variety of eggs benedict options, vegan breakfast burritos, and almond croissant french toast.

-Browse Shops and Murals at Uptown and The Parkway
+Browse Shops and Murals

 Head to the outdoor Uptown Shopping Center to check out some of Richland’s murals.
 Explore by foot or rent bikes from Reborn Bike Shop.
 Some murals embrace the center’s mid-century roots while others are more quirky and contemporary.
 At The Parkway a few minutes away, you can browse small businesses like The Little Plant Shop for unique houseplant varieties or Roma House for home decor and artisan goods.
 Find apparel, accessories, stationary, body care, and more sourced mainly from women-owned companies at The Teal Box